 Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of
+ALGs allow for a margin of safety.

-Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow
+Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Lead and Copper Date Sampled Action Level (AL) 90th Percentile # Sites Over AL Likely Source of Contamination Copper 08/05/2020 1.3 1.3 0.92 0 ppm Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems.
+Lead and Copper Date Sampled MCLG Action Level (AL) 90th Percentile # Sites Over AL Units Violation Likely Source of Contamination Copper 08/05/2020 1.3 1.3 0.92 0 mqq Erosion of natural deposits; Leaching from wood preservatives; Corrosion of household plumbing systems.